Skip to content

 Beinn a' Chochuill — common questions

-Beinn a' Chochuill is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 17km with 862m of ascent and takes most walkers 5-8 hours.
-Terrain: The Stronmilchan estate track is firm landrover surface for the long approach.
+Beinn a' Chochuill carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 17km, 862m of ascent and a 5-8 hour day on the standard route.
+Underfoot: The Stronmilchan estate track is firm landrover surface for the long approach.

 Where do I park for Beinn a' Chochuill?